Frequently asked questions

 We focus on teaching you to communicate independently, through a range of approaches and using varied materials.
 Our interest is getting you to learn and be able to speak, write, and understand the language in the real world.
 We won’t ask you to reel off set phrases by heart for the sole purposes of passing a test – instead, you will reverse engineer the language and use it in realistic communicative situations.
 Where appropriate, we use authentic materials to give you an insight into the culture.

 You can take an evening class in Arabic, Mandarin Chinese, French, German, Italian, Japanese, Russian or Spanish.
 There’s a fee to pay, but we keep it as low as possible for students.
 You can find more information and sign up on the evening classes page.
-Alternatively, you can use the self-study resources in the International Lounge (Herbert Manzoni K 1.24).
+Alternatively, you can use the self-study resources in the Language Centre Lab (Herbert Manzoni K 1.24).